brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 Installation
 ============
 The Sidecar Subtitles plugin for the Brightcove Player SDK provides two installation packages for iOS, a static library framework and a dynamic framework.
 The static library target supports deployment on iOS 7 while the dynamic framework only supports iOS 8 and above.
-For tvOS, The Sidecar Subtitles plugin providesa dynamic framework only.
+For tvOS, The Sidecar Subtitles plugin provides a dynamic framework only.

 CocoaPods
 --------------

-You can use [Cocoapods][cocoapods] to add the Sidecar Subtitles Plugin for Brightcove Player SDK to your project.
+You can use [CocoaPods][cocoapods] to add the Sidecar Subtitles Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SDK-SidecarSubtitles` podspec [here][podspecs].

 Specifying the default pod `Brightcove-Player-SDK-SidecarSubtitles` will install the static library framework.
 To install the dynamic framework, declare the pod with the `dynamic` subspec: `Brightcove-Player-SDK-SidecarSubtitles/dynamic`